 Discover The Health Benefits Of The Pumpkin Spice

 Pumpkin Spice Benefits

 But are they good for you as well as gobbling up a significant portion of your winter coffee budget?
-The evidence is interesting — but remember that unless you’re inhaling the spices themselves, in large quantities, hot milky coffee with lots of sugar probably doesn’t deserve to be put wholly in the “healthy” column…
+The evidence is interesting — but remember that unless you’re inhaling the spices themselves in large quantities, hot milky coffee with lots of sugar probably doesn’t deserve to be put wholly in the “healthy” column…

 SAFIN HAMED/AFP/Getty Images

 If you talk to a grandparent ab/out cloves and medicine, they’ll likely tell you that they used them for toothache — which is still a common folk remedy today.
-Cloves are also known as eugenol, and oil of cloves, which is packed full of eugenol, remains a common part of modern dentistry practice as pain relief — though some studies have shown that eugenol can prompt a nasty allergic reaction.
+Cloves are also known as eugenol, and the oil of cloves, which is packed full of eugenol, remains a common part of modern dentistry practice as pain relief — though some studies have shown that eugenol can prompt a nasty allergic reaction.

-Essentially, eugenol may work as an anaesthetic that numbs the mouth — and, interestingly, the National Library of Medicine notes that topically applying a cream containing eugenol and other herbs may actually be helpful for premature ejaculators, probably because it numbs the genitals.
+Essentially, eugenol may work as an anesthetic that numbs the mouth — and, interestingly, the National Library of Medicine notes that topically applying a cream containing eugenol and other herbs may actually be helpful for premature ejaculators, probably because it numbs the genitals.
 (No, this is not an excuse to dip a partner’s bits in your latte.)